 What will be in secondary legislation?

 Nothing – all the relevant provisions are in the Bill.
-However, the Bill introduces a new power to make regulations which specify the steps an employer must take when consulting with the employee before rejecting a claim.
-The requirement to consult was introduced in April 2024.
+However, the Bill introduces a new power to make regulations which specify the steps an employer must take when consulting with the employee before rejecting a claim - requirement that was inserted into existing flexible working legislation with effect from April 2024.

 What’s in the Bill?